-For students in the Bible program, taking 3 or fewer classes is considered part-time.
-4 or more classes is considered full-time.
+For students in the Bible program, taking 3 or fewer classes is considered part-time, 4 or more classes is considered full-time.
 The maximum credit load for any semester is 19 credits.
-Registration for more than 19 credit hours requires a cumulative GPA of 3.0 and special permission from the Deputy Vice Chancellor Academics.
+Registration for more than 19 credit hours requires a cumulative GPA of 3.0 and special permission from the student's program dean.